alexwlchan/pygmentizr/README.md

 For motivation, see the [accompanying blog post][2].

+You can try a [live demo](https://alexwlchan.net/experiments/pygmentizr/) of the app.

 ## Installation

 Clone this repository, create a virtualenv, then install the requirements with pip: